 How can I download YouTube videos to watch offline on a PC?

-OnlineVideoConverter is the best way to easily download YouTube videos on a PC.
+OnlineVideoConverter is the best YouTube downloader for easily pulling videos on a PC.
 The catch?
 This site often runs nauseating ads, and sites like these — that offer a free service that people often pay for — often spam users with notifications, as documented here.

 1. Copy the URL of a YouTube video.